Discover more from The Counterbalance

 It is not only public officials who abuse power for private gain

 Welcome to The Counterbalance, the newsletter of the Balanced Economy Project.
+This article has been updated from the original, with a brief section of additional analysis.

 A few years ago I arrived at Luanda airport in Angola to do research into oil money and capital flight out of Africa into rich-country tax havens.
 At immigration they told me my vaccinations were out of date, and shepherded me into a small room where I was given two options: either be injected with a scary-looking needle lying in a metal tray nearby, or be packed onto the next plane back to Johannesburg.